JacobKnaack/movie-blog-back/README.md

 ## Authorization

+Authorization is handled using basic string based authentication and bearer token based resource requests authentication.

 In order to make resource generating requests (POST / PUT / PATCH / DELETE), you must attach have a token.

+see /login and /signup if you would like to obtain a token.

 ### Token Generation